-Spam is a huge issue with contact forms on WordPress websites – both the websites we design, and on a global scale.
-As the most popular free WordPress contact form plugin, Contact Form 7 is highly targeted.
+Spam is a huge issue with contact forms on WordPress websites - both the websites we design, and on a global scale.
+As the most popular free WordPress contact form plugin, Contact Form 7 is highly targeted by spammers.
 Spam contact form submissions can be a huge issue for WordPress websites with high traffic, receiving hundreds of spam emails each day.
 These are inconvenient and make it difficult to spot the genuine messages amongst the spam.

 Using Contact Form 7's in-built anti-spam measures

 You'll find a lot of articles recommending CAPTCHA and quiz plugins that work with Contact Form 7.
 Most of these are unnecessary as it's better to use the features already built into the Contact Form 7 WordPress plugin.

 Simple quizzes are becoming a popular way to combat contact form spam.
 They work by asking the user a simple question such as "Which is bigger, 2 or 8?"
 Bots can't answer this question.
 As a result, only people who enter the correct response can submit the contact form.

 To add a quiz, edit your contact form and click the Generate Tag dropdown.
 Paste the shortcode that appears below into your contact form.
 It will look something like this: